A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

 with the corresponding parity-check matrix given by

-Here, $\mathbf{H}$ also represents the binary matrix form \footnote{Conventionally, the left section of the matrix denotes the $X$-type stabilizers, while the right section denotes the $Z$-type stabilizers.} of the Pauli matrix, despite potential notation overlap.
+Each stabilizer generator is represented as a row in the parity-check matrix, with the left~(right) half corresponding to $X$-type~($Z$-type) stabilizer.
+Once the parity-check matrix is set, one can construct the Tanner graph, as shown in Fig.~\ref{fig: tanner}.

-Once the parity-check matrix is obtained, the Tanner graph can be constructed, as illustrated in Fig.~\ref{fig: tanner}.
-Each check node in the Tanner graph corresponds to a row of the parity-check matrix, and each variable node corresponds to a column of the parity-check matrix.
+In the Tanner graph, each check node represents a row of the parity-check matrix, and each variable node represents a column.

-Assume the quantum channel error rate is $p$ and the syndrome channel error rate is $q$.
-The initial syndrome soft information in the Tanner graph is represented by the log-likelihood ratio (LLR) $\log \frac{1-q}{q}$ or $\log \frac{q}{1-q}$, depending on whether the syndrome is $0$ or $1$, respectively.
+Assume the error rate for the quantum channel is $p$ and the error rate for the syndrome channel is $q$.
+The initial soft information for the syndrome in the Tanner graph, used by the enhanced BP decoder, is given by the LLR $\pm \log \frac{1-q}{q}$.
+The sign of this LLR depends on whether the syndrome bit is $0$ or $1$.
 Similarly, the initial qubit soft information is represented by a 3-tuple of LLRs:

-where $p_I$, $p_X$, $p_Y$, and $p_Z$ are the probabilities of the Pauli operators $I$, $X$, $Y$, and $Z$ errors, respectively. \end{example} Once the Tanner graph is constructed and the initial soft information is established, the BP algorithm begins iterating over the graph.
-Each iteration updates the soft information for both the quantum information and the syndrome information.
-Messages are exchanged between the variable nodes and the check nodes, refining the LLRs based on the information from the previous iteration and the structure of the Tanner graph.
-This iterative process continues until convergence or a predefined number of iterations, resulting in soft outputs that provide refined estimates for the error probabilities of the qubits and the syndromes.
-By leveraging the Tanner graph, BP effectively combines the initial soft information with the parity-check constraints, thereby enhancing decoding accuracy.
+where $p_X$, $p_Y$ and $p_Z$ are the probabilities of the Pauli errors $X$, $Y$ and $Z$, respectively, and $p_I = 1 - p_X - p_Y - p_Z$.
+For a depolarizing channel with rate $p$, these probabilities are $p_X = p_Y = p_Z = p/3$ and $p_I = 1 - p$. \end{example} Once the Tanner graph is set up and the initial soft information is in place, the enhanced BP algorithm starts iterating over the graph.
+During each iteration, it updates the soft information for both the quantum information and the syndrome information.
+Messages are exchanged between the variable nodes and the check nodes, refining the LLRs based on the previous iteration's information and the Tanner graph's structure.
+To further improve performance, we incorporate normalized message passing in the enhanced BP algorithm.
+This technique uses a normalization factor to refine the pre-processing decoding, resulting in more accurate LLRs for both qubits and syndromes.
+This iterative process continues until it either converges or reaches a predefined number of iterations, resulting in soft outputs that provide refined estimates for the error probabilities of the qubits and the syndromes.